-- Access authorisation is organised restrictively and granted on the basis of appropriate authorisation procedures. - Authorised persons are determined with respect to security areas (for example data centre). - · Visitors and externals must report to the reception desk and are collected and accompanied. - There are rules for employees leaving the company and changes in internal jobs and/or authorisation.
+- Access authorisation is organised restrictively and granted on the basis of appropriate authorisation procedures. - Authorised persons are determined with respect to security areas (for example data centre). - Visitors and externals must report to the reception desk and are collected and accompanied. - There are rules for employees leaving the company and changes in internal jobs and/or authorisation. - There are rules/follow-up measures if passes, keys, etc. are lost.

-- There are rules/follow-up measures if passes, keys, etc. are lost. - · Maintenance and repair staff are supervised. - The granting and withdrawal of access authorisation may be reviewed.
+- Maintenance and repair staff are supervised. - · The granting and withdrawal of access authorisation is reviewed on a monthly basis by the respective line manager.

-2.2 Access control to data processing systems
+Access control to data processing systems 2.2